Is Cognition Consistent with Perception? Assessing and Mitigating Multimodal Knowledge Conflicts in Document Understanding: Experiment

 \subsection{Analysis of Conflict Patterns and Case Evidence}

 To further evaluate the effectiveness of multimodal knowledge consistency fine-tuning, we reuse the procedure described in Section~\ref{sec:models} to analyze conflict patterns.
 Figure~\ref{fig:case_study} (a) shows that, after fine-tuning, character-level errors (P1) and cognitive bias (P2) decrease significantly, making limited cognitive ability (P3) the dominant pattern.
 This shift supports our claim that heterogeneous VQA and OCR annotations are the primary sources of C\&P knowledge conflicts and confirms that our method mitigates them effectively.
 The qualitative evidence in Figure~\ref{fig:case_study} (b) illustrates these statistics.
 In case (b-1), categorized as P2, both InternVL2-2b and InternVL2-8b recognize ``sustainable development'' but incorrectly respond with ``sustainability development'' in the VQA task due to cognitive bias.
 The conflicts disappear after fine-tuning, as the models better integrate cognitive and perceptual knowledge.
 Notably, a similar P1 case with the same conclusion is provided in the Section \ref{app:case_study}.
 In case (b-2), categorized as P3, the result indicates that our method cannot fundamentally extend the model’s cognitive boundaries.
+In Figure~\ref{fig:case_study}, the responses of InternVL2-2b and InternVL2-8b are identical, reflecting the representativeness of these cases, though they differ in most other cases.